 For once, I'm not in Asia.
 And I will not make bubbles under water.
 No, I crossed the Atlantic for a week-long getaway to Montreal ...

 And for once, someone was waiting for me at the airport.
 My fellow Quebecois Marie-Julie Gagnon picked me up as I stepped off the plane on Sunday evening and took me straight to eat a poutine.

 A poutine in La Banquise

-Fries and cheese droppings, drizzled with brown sauce.
-It took a met of choice to celebrate our meeting ...
+French fries and cheese puffs, drizzled with brown sauce.
+We needed something special to celebrate our meeting...

-In addition, as Marie-Julie does not do things by half, I had the opportunity to be initiated to this supreme culinary refinement in a Montreal institution, famous for its poutine: The ice.
+Moreover, since Marie-Julie doesn't do things by halves, I had the opportunity to be introduced to this supreme culinary refinement in a Montreal institution, famous for its poutine: The ice.
 The establishment is so famous, that even on a Sunday night, people line up for their portion of spongy fries.

 In the warm hubbub of the conversations, vibrating cheerfully with the accent of Quebec, I swallowed it with a good heart, my poutine.